 3 Ways to Help Student Readers Get Ready for School

 In this blog post, we’ll look at three ways to help student readers prepare for the new school year.
 And I’ve shared these ideas alongside fantastic resources from the team at Capstone.
-With these resources, you can give students access to high-quality reading experiences this summer.
-These can also come in handy during the transition back to school.
+With these resources, you can give students access to high-quality reading experiences that will support them throughout the whole school year!

-We’ll examine how easy access to read-aloud audio, instructional materials with critical thinking activities, and self-directed opportunities with student choice can all help student readers prepare for the start of the upcoming school year.
+We’ll examine how easy access to read-aloud audio, instructional materials with critical thinking activities, and self-directed opportunities with student choice can all help student readers prepare for the upcoming school year.

 Resources to Help Student Readers

 Have you heard of Capstone Connect?
-Regular readers of the blog may remember a few of the posts this year highlighting Capstone Connects’s excellent features and resources.
-These past spotlights included a blog post on how to use Seesaw with their reading materials and activities to promote school safety.
+Regular readers of the blog may remember a few previous posts highlighting Capstone Connects’s excellent features and resources.
+These past spotlights included a blog post on differentiating instruction with their reading materials and student engagement.

 Capstone Connect is full of resources for student readers.
-As you work with students to prepare them for a solid start to the school year, you can use this platform to access high-interest articles from PebbleGo and ebooks from Capstone Interactive.
+As you work with students to prepare them to start the school year of right, you can use this platform to access high-interest articles from PebbleGo and ebooks from Capstone Interactive.

 How does Capstone Connect work?
 Capstone Connect makes it easy to locate articles and ebooks for elementary readers.
-In addition to PebbleGo, which I’ve shared on the blog before, you’ll find Capstone Interactive.
+In addition to PebbleGo, you’ll find Capstone Interactive.
 Capstone Interactive lets students access interactive ebooks by searching through a digital collection.

 How to Help Student Readers